Always leading the way!

 NEWS

-15 April, 2026English Language and Literature Department Professor’s Article Published in “Education and Law Review” Journal
+07 May, 2026English Language and Literature Department Professor’s Article Published in an International Journal

 Interview with Psychology Department Coordinator for tehsil365.news